ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 ## Description

-'''gCNV-Seeker GoldenCNV Dataset''' is a high-quality CNV calling dataset developed to serve as a benchmark for comparing different CNV calling algorithms.
-The dataset includes genomic regions with different types of CNVs, such as deletions and amplifications, as well as regions with normal copy numbers.
-The CNV calls in the dataset were generated using a combination of high-throughput sequencing and microarray-based technologies, and were validated using multiple independent experimental methods.
-CNV-Gold provides a reliable and comprehensive resource for assessing the accuracy and sensitivity of CNV calling algorithms, and for improving the detection of CNVs in human populations.
+**gCNV-Seeker GoldenCNV Dataset** is a high-quality CNV calling dataset developed to serve as a benchmark for comparing CNV calling algorithms based on whole genome sequecning technology.
+The GoldenCNV dataset includes genomic regions (> 5000bp) with four major types of CNVs, (1) Heterozygous deletion (2)  Homozygous deletion (3) One-copy amplification, and (4) multi-copy amplification.
+After detection from CNV caller(s), the calling results in the dataset were validated using gCNV-Seeker and manucal curation.
+CNV-Gold provides a reliable and comprehensive resource for assessing the accuracy and sensitivity of CNV calling algorithms, which can help to improve the detection of CNVs in large populations.

-## Getting Started

-Instructions on how to get started with the project will be included in the readme file once the project is released.

 ## Acknowledgments